Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 are designed.
 [Designing an activity-handler](#designing-an-activity-handler)

-The toolkit contains source code for a free IDE for producing EngageUI apps.
+The toolkit's free IDE makes it easy to produce EngageUI apps.

 ### EngageUI apps have self-documenting interfaces
 An EngageUI app's user interface is automatically documented